This guide shows how to install the Helm CLI. Helm can be installed either from source, or from pre-built binary releases.

 Building Helm from source is slightly more work, but is the best way to go if you want to test the latest (pre-release) Helm version.

-If required, it will first install dependencies, rebuild the
+If required, it will fetch the dependencies and cache them, and

 validate configuration.
 It will then compile